Taking Care of Tracheostomy at Home

 - When secretions become thick and dry, saline solution may need to be instilled as often as every hour.

-Saltwater instillation into the trach tube should be performed regularly for the first 1-2 months to help loosen dried up secretions and to help the patient cough up and out secretions.
+Saltwater instillation into the trach tube should be performed regularly for the first 1-2 months to help loosen dried up or help release thick, sticky secretions in order to help the patient cough it out.
 The frequency varies depending on the amount of secretions present.
 However, it is typically performed more frequently the first few weeks (every 4-6 hours).
 As the secretions decrease, saltwater usage can correspondingly decrease.
 If the cough is weak and the patient is still having difficulty coughing the secretions out, a thin suction tube can be threaded into the trach tube and secretions vacuumed out.

 Suctioning the Trach